yiisoft/queue/docs/guide/retryable.md

 });
 ```

-Event handlers are executed after the `AttemptsRestrictedPayloadInterface` methods, and therefore have the highest
+Event handlers are executed after the `RetryableJobInterface` methods, and therefore have the highest
 priority.

 Restrictions